Updated July 6, 2021

 When you buy a rental property, you should have an asking rent in mind before making an offer.
-This allows you to buy knowing at your number; you will have cash flow as soon as the unit is full.
-However, because investors have different goals by investing in property, lack of research can push many investors into accidentally overestimating the value of their property to earn the most money possible.
+This allows you to buy knowing your number; you will have cash flow as soon as the unit is full.
+However, because investors have different goals by investing in property, a lack of research can push many investors into accidentally overestimating the value of their property to earn the most money possible.
 However, shooting too high can push potential renters away from your property in search of more affordable alternatives.

 Comparing To Competitors

 One easy solution to avoid over-valuing your rental property is to compare your rental prices to those that your competitors are offering.
 Seeking out comparable properties and averaging out their rental prices can give you a sense of just how much you should be charging, given the overall real estate market and your particular location.

 You can use local resources such as local newspaper listings to see what people are currently asking.
 You could also contact a few property management companies to see what they are charging for a similar unit.
 That being said, sorting through rent statistics and property reports one by one is time-consuming and inefficient.